The Construction Industry In Texas

 Every worker is entitled to a reasonably safe workplace.
 All employers are responsible for their employees’ safety.
 Unfortunately, many employers cut corners and rely on workers’ lack of knowledge about their rights.
 This is wrong, and construction companies need to be held accountable.

-If you or someone you love was injured in a construction accident in Texas, do not wait to contact Dax F. Garza, P.C. today for a free consultation with one of our construction accident attorneys.
+If you or someone you love was injured in a construction accident in Texas, do not wait to Contact us for a free consultation with one of our construction injury attorneys.
 We can explain your legal options and pursue compensation on your behalf.
 Click here to learn more.